 It is a museum located in Kigali, just 800 meters behind the conventional center road point and 4.9 kilometers, or 9 minutes’ drive from Kanombe Airport.
 H.E Paul Kagame officially launched the campaign against the Genocide Museum on December 13th, 2017.

 Rwanda Art Museum

 Kanombe’s “Rwanda Art Museum” is 4 kilometers from Kigali International Airport.
 This former Presidential Palace Museum was renamed Rwanda Art Museum on May 18, 2018.
 The new museum features contemporary artworks by Rwandan and international artists.
-The goal is to give our visitors an insight into the uniqueness of Rwandan creativity, arts development from centuries to the present, without ignoring traditional or modern imaginations.
+The goal is to give our visitors an insight into the uniqueness of Rwandan creativity, and arts development from centuries to the present, without ignoring traditional or modern imaginations.

 King’s Palace Museum Gallery

 The King’s Palace Museum is located in Nyanza District, Southern Province, 88 kilometers from Kigali City.
 The King’s Mutara III Rudahigwa’s Palace provides an in-depth look at Rwanda’s monarchical system and its abolition in the early 1960s due to colonialism.
 The palace was rebuilt as a replica in the 19th century, using only traditional materials.
 Long-horned royal cows “Inyambo” were recently introduced because cows are an integral part of Rwandan culture and were originally the King’s symbol of prestige.
 The procession of these royal cows, famous for their impressive long horns, gentle nature, and traditional poems, always captivates visitors.